ton-community/ton-docs/docs/v3/guidelines/dapps/asset-processing/jettons.md

 11. Get a list of the latest unprocessed transactions in the hot wallet account and retry it.
-Learn more here: [Check contract transactions](/v3/guidelines/dapps/asset-processing/payments-processing#check-contracts-transactions), [Tonweb example](https://github.com/toncenter/examples/blob/9f20f7104411771793dfbbdf07f0ca4860f12de2/deposits-single-wallet.js#L43) or use the Toncenter API method `/getTransactions`.
+Learn more here: [Check contract transactions](/v3/guidelines/dapps/asset-processing/payments-processing#check-contracts-transactions), [Tonweb example](https://github.com/toncenter/examples/blob/9f20f7104411771793dfbbdf07f0ca4860f12de2/deposits-single-wallet.js#L43) or use the TON Center API method `/getTransactions`.
 12. View the outgoing messages in the account.
 13. If there is a message with the `transfer` operation code, it should be decoded to obtain the `query_id` value.
 The received `query_id` should be marked as successfully sent.